Sun & Stars

 Rewild Portland is a 501 (c) 3 nonprofit dedicated to sharing earth-based arts, traditions, and technologies with a wide range of residents in the Portland Metro area.
 We understand that even though we work hard to keep our program costs as low as possible, our programs still may not be accessible to everyone.
 This year we are able to offer a limited number of scholarships for the Moon & Stars program.

-Please fill out this application to register:
+Please fill out this application to join our waitlist: